 The coroner’s report is only available to family or their designees, except in the cases of homicide, which this was not.
 They are also not allowed to give out the victim’s name.

-Because of RIOC’s extreme secrecy, we also do not know if the victim was a resident or, as rumored, from Astoria.
+Because of RIOC’s extreme secrecy, we also do not know if the victim was a resident or, as rumored, a visitor from Astoria.

 RIOC and the Sportspark Drowning

-As we reported, Sportspark fell at that time under the jurisdiction of Altheria Jackson, a nepotism hire asked by RIOC President/CEO Shelton J. Haynes, a close friend of over ten years.
+As we reported, Sportspark fell at that time under the jurisdiction of Altheria Jackson, a nepotism hire requested by RIOC President/CEO Shelton J. Haynes, a close friend of over ten years.

 While RIOC refuses to release relevant invitation, a letter of protest against Haynes, produced by anonymous employees, offered details.
 The whistleblowers say that video shows that lifeguards under Jackson’s control were not at their stations when the drowning occurred.